TheRealAnonymous008/quartz/content/details/engineering/systems/Characterizing Systems.md

 		* $n_i$ is an integer enumeration of the number of components of the particular type.
 		* The number of times a tuple appears is equal to the number of variations of that tuple
 	* $N$ is a **[[Fundamental Constructs of Network Science|network]] description** of the system, in particular which internal components are connected and at what level of complexity.
-	* $I$ is a [[Graph Theory|bipartite graph]] where half of the nodes are entities in the environment, the other half are component subsystems .Edges indicate the **connections** *between objects in the environment and objects in the subsystem*
+	* $I$ is a [[Bipartite Graph|bipartite graph]] where half of the nodes are entities in the environment, the other half are component subsystems .Edges indicate the **connections** *between objects in the environment and objects in the subsystem*
 	* $B$ is a complex object that describes the **boundaries** of the system.
 	* $K$ is a complex object that describes the **dynamics** -- that is, how the components interact with each other and the environment.
 	* $H$ is a complex object of the **history** of the system or its state transitions as it develops.